jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       However, just because they had more advantages than me didn’t mean that I would let myself underperform and become just another stereotype.
 I learn from that experience that life isn’t fair.
-I wrote more in-depth about that idea that you can read here—&gt;Life’s not fair
+I wrote more in-depth about that idea that you can read here.

       ***Read: [Life's not fair](/life-isnt-fair/)***